Harish-2502/CCC-Team-72/backend/README.md

 - location_analysis.ipynb
   - Contains analysis and processing of location related information
-- modelling.ipynb
+- permit_population modelling.ipynb
-  - Conatins code related to predictive modelling
+  - Conatins initial analsis code related to predictive modelling for the datasets Melbourne Building Permits and Melbourne population data
+- livability_affordability modelling.ipynb
+  - Contains initial analysis information related to Melbourne's liveability scores and rental affordability index

-### Scripts
+### Fission

-- *Add scripts here*
-  - *Add description of said script*
+- Holds various fission functions which were used as part of this project